 The developer must give us sufficient notice of the intention to commence the works.
-Our permission must also be sought to carry out work in the public highway (by way of a suitable license or notice under S50 New Roads and Street Works Act 1991) so that construction methods and temporary signage can be agreed, and the works can be coordinated with other works in the area, such as our highway re-surfacing or utility works in the ground.
+Our permission must also be sought to carry out work in the public highway (by way of a suitable license or notice under S50 New Roads and Street Works Act 1991) so that construction methods and temporary signage for the safe management of both vehicular and pedestrian traffic may be agreed, and the works can be coordinated with other works in the area, such as our highway re-surfacing or utility works in the ground.

 We do not maintain an approved contractor schedule however we do reserve to right to vet the developer’s proposed contractor for these adoptable highway works and other works on the existing public highway.

 The developer may wish to consider our construction team for the implementation of the highway and other works.
 StreetCare Commercial is a section of South Gloucestershire Council carrying out commercially traded work on the open market.